Look: 'Biggest supermoon of the year' lights up UAE skies

 A supermoon is when the moon is at its closest point to the Earth, and so will appear bigger than usual.
 Due to the proximity, the moon will also appear to be brighter to human eyesight, Khadijah said.

-The supermoon is named Hunter’s Moon as hunters will have enough light to hunt for food when this supermoon is observed.
+The supermoon is named Hunter’s Moon as it marks the beginning of hunting season and is viewed as a signal for hunters to begin preparing for the approaching cold.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.